 According to the SDG India Index and Dashboard 2020-21,19 India has made impressive progress on SDG 3 (good health and well-being) with reductions in maternal, new-born, infant and child mortalities and addressing non-communicable diseases.
 However, the COVID-19 pandemic severely impacted health services and hence, the need to build back better and faster.
-Affordability and the cost of healthcare, accessibility to constraints of the health workforce, penetration and quality of health and referral infrastructure and gaps in health awareness are among the most significant challenges that need to be addressed to achieve the GOI's vision of health for all.
+Affordability and the cost of healthcare, accessibility to healthcare services, density and capacity constraints of the health workforce, penetration and quality of health and referral infrastructure and gaps in health awareness are among the most significant challenges that need to be addressed to achieve the GOI's vision of health for all.
 Approximately one-third of India's population is between the ages of 10 and 24 years-the largest youth cohort in the world.
-This calls for attention to their health and well-being, including their unique sexual and reproductive health needs and mental health and well-being need to be scaled up to cover all the districts.
-The use of technology access to services.
+This calls for attention to their health and well-being, including their unique sexual and reproductive health needs and mental health.
+Initiatives to strengthen adolescent health and well-being need to be scaled up to cover all the districts.
+The use of technology and a focus on innovations will strengthen access to services.